ZAP®

 You can trust Zap

 Clinical tests have been performed repeatedly using Zap, both inside and outside the laboratory.
-Zap was also tested on infested subjects with very positive results.
-You will find below summaries of a few test studies:
+Zap was also tested on infested subjects with positive results.

-It is sometimes rumored that rubbing oil or mayonnaise on the scalp helps get rid of head lice.
-Research has shown that this is not true.
-The effect was minimal.
+It is sometimes rumored that rubbing olive oil or mayonnaise on the scalp helps get rid of head lice.
+However, these products have shown little killing of lice.

 1. Scanni G, Bonifazi E. Efficacy and safety of a new non-pesticide lice removal product.
 Eur.
 J. Pediat.
 Dermatol.
 2005;15:49-52.